ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 The context ID 0 was reserved by unextended connect-udp and is not used by this extension.
-Once an endpoint has ascertained that the peer supports this extension, the endpoint MUST NOT send any datagrams with context ID set to 0, and MUST drop any received datagrams with context ID set to 0.
+Once an endpoint has ascertained that the peer supports this extension, the endpoint MUST NOT send any datagrams with context ID set to 0, and MUST silently drop any received datagrams with context ID set to 0.

 An even context ID MUST be used by clients to allocate uncompressed or compressed